-After all your work choosing a mortgage lender, filling out the application, supplying documentation, and getting the loan approved, you might be surprised to find out that your relationship with that lender is a relatively short one.
+After all your work choosing a mortgage lender, filling out the application, supplying documentation, and getting the loan approved, you might be surprised to learn that your relationship with that lender could be relatively short.
 Mortgage lenders often sell the loans that they originate to bring in income so that they can turn around and—no surprise here—make more loans.

 First, let's define the terms "lender," "servicer," and "investor" when it comes to the mortgage business.

 The "lender" is the financial institution that loaned you the money.
 The lender owns the loan at that point.

 Later, the lender might sell the mortgage debt to another entity, which becomes the loan's new owner.
 Mortgages are frequently bought and sold in the mortgage industry.
 Any particular mortgage debt might be sold multiple times.
 Also, loans are sometimes packaged with other loans and sold as part of a mortgage-backed security.

 The sale of your mortgage loan to a new owner doesn't affect the terms or conditions of the loan contract.

 A "servicer" handles the day-to-day tasks associated with mortgage loans, like collecting and processing payments, responding to borrower inquiries, and managing escrow accounts.